Fun-Team-Name/Final-Project/arena/arena.md

 *  zope.interface==4.1.3

-#Must install:
+## Must install:
   django
   redis
   python3

-#If everything is installed properly, project can be run by
+## If everything is installed properly, project can be run by
-  opening a terminal and running: `redis-server` opening another terminal, navigating to this project's base directory, and running: `python manage.py runserver`
+  * opening a terminal and running: `redis-server`
+  * opening another terminal, navigating to this project's base directory, and running: `python manage.py runserver`
+  * navigating to localhost and specified port